Inedo/inedo-docs/Content/proget/feeds/terraform/howto-terraform-create.md

 You can also use additional Universal Package properties like `summary` and `description` to provide additional metadata for users in ProGet.

-### Step 3: Package and Upload your Module
+### Step 3: Package your Module

 Once you have created the metadata file for your module, you'll need to package it.
 You can do this through ProGet's UI but we recommend using the [`pgutil`](/docs/proget/api/pgutil) command line tool.
-This will package the module, and also upload it to your `internal-terraform` feed. `pgutil` needs a bit of [minor configuration](/docs/proget/api/pgutil#sources) before use such as setting up your ProGet instance and API key as a source by running:
+This needs a bit of [minor configuration](/docs/proget/api/pgutil#sources) before use such as setting up your ProGet instance and API key as a source by running:

 ```bash
 $ pgutil sources add --name=Default --url=«proget-url» --api-key=«api-key»